secure-systems-lab/securesystemslib/docs/signer.rst

   registered in the ``SIGNER_FOR_URI_SCHEME`` lookup table.

 * ``Key.from_dict`` - Loads any specific key from a serialized format.
-The specific key implementation is responsible public key format and deserialization.
+The specific key implementation is responsible for the public key format and deserialization.
 To become discoverable, key type and signing scheme -- required fields in any public key -- are registered in the ``KEY_FOR_TYPE_AND_SCHEME`` lookup table.